daiyanze/XOrderedList/README.md

 # Modelizr
+A useful tool to manage json arrays for (not only) react app.

-A light-weight js library for managing data store Inspired by [Normalizr](https://github.com/paularmstrong/normalizr)
+Inspired by [Normalizr](https://github.com/paularmstrong/normalizr)